Qualys Connector

 -

-In the Data pulling configuration section, you can configure dynamic settings specific to the connector.
+In the Data Pulling Configuration section, configure the dynamic settings specific to the connector.

 -